kyle-kettler/c0523-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   (...args) => expression; or (...args) => { statements }

 - When an arrow function's body is not surrounded in curly braces (_concise body syntax_), what changes in its functionality?
   You can only use one expression in the function body.
+And it does not need a return statement because it has an implicent return.

 - When using _concise body syntax_, how do you return an object literal?
   Wrap the object in parathese